-This is Part Two of our open and insightful conversation with designer-turned-business-owner and Truevo Account merchant, Claire Murphy.
+This is Part Two of our open and insightful conversation with designer-turned-business-owner and Truevo customer, Claire Murphy.
 Be sure to read Part One before you dive into the second segment of our chat.

 To briefly recap, Claire started Cindy Choo Design Studio in response to the many requests she’d get from friends and family to bring creative ideas for their wedding stationery to life.
 After working as a designer and creative manager for years around the country, Claire faced a reality that so many did when Covid-19 struck: she lost her job.
 Fuelled by the inadvertent stroke of good fortune, Claire took the leap of faith to become her own boss and decided to take Cindy Choo to the next level.